Alec-DeSouza/ClassifyObjects/README.md

 This command will bind the service to localhost on port 80.
 Depending on the size of the model, this command may take up to a minute to complete.

 The endpoint can be easily tested by using programs or through a command-line tool (e.g curl).
-The following is an example of how you can use curl to test the endpoint with an image named `image.jpg` in the current working directory and a detection threshold of 0.8:
+The following are examples of how you can use curl to test the endpoint with an image named `image.jpg` in the current working directory:

 <div align="center">
     <br>